MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/ssl-errors-after-tls-1-2.md

 1. Save the changes.
 1. Restart SQL Server.

    The error log should now indicate that a self-generated certificate is used.
 If the problem is resolved, SQL Server can run successfully by using the self-signed certificate.
 If you want a Verisign or other certificate, then you must ask the certificate provider to make sure that a strong hash is used that's appropriate for TLS 1.2.
-If the problem isn't resolved, go to step 2.
+If the problem isn't resolved, return to step 2.

 ### Check enabled and disabled TLS protocols

-Check the Background and Basic Upgrade Workflow if you did not already do this.
+Check the Background and Basic Upgrade Workflow if you didn't already do this.
 Both the client and server must be upgraded to enforce TLS 1.2.
 If it's necessary, you can upgrade the server but leave TLS 1.0 enabled so that non-upgraded clients can connect.

 Check the SSL or TLS registry by using REGEDIT.